← All Growth Audits

 Anglera has a strong positioning opportunity in e-commerce SaaS.
 The product works, YC validated the vision, real customers are paying — and the "AI-native product data for agentic commerce" category is open.

-The 90-day roadmap: unlock the site for crawlers, build a targeted content engine, and claim the narrative that no competitor has contested.
+The six-step roadmap follows itscool.ai's methodology: baseline the visibility gap, fix the technical foundation, build the entity graph, create citation-worthy content, establish third-party citation sources, and run a continuous prompt testing loop.
 The technical fixes are straightforward, the content opportunities target high-intent queries with low competition, and the category positioning is differentiated.

-A strong product with a clear path from undiscoverable to well-positioned — through strategic AEO, SEO, and conversion optimization.
+A strong product with a clear path from undiscoverable to well-positioned — through structured AEO, SEO, and conversion optimization.

 The first step is a 15-minute walkthrough of these findings — and a look at what the rendered site reveals that public data can't.